FREE 2-5 Day Shipping On All Orders Over £10 | Use code TRYHAMMERNUT for 15% off your first order

 Tags:

-For over 38 years, I've been exploring the question: How many calories per hour should you consume during exercise—whether it’s for 1, 3, 6, or even 12 hours?
+For more than 38 years, I’ve explored one key question: how many calories per hour should you consume during exercise — whether it lasts 1, 3, 6, or even 12 hours?

-Many athletes struggle with this question, especially given the widespread myths and misinformation out there.
-Back in the 1980s, when Hammer first began, the trend was to recommend 400–600 calories per hour.
-But that advice has proven to be unrealistic and, frankly, harmful.
+Many athletes struggle with this, largely because of long-standing myths and bad information.
+Back in the 1980s, when Hammer first started, the common recommendation was 400–600 calories per hour.
+We now know that approach is unrealistic — and, frankly, harmful.

-Yes, you might burn that many calories, but that doesn’t mean your body can absorb or use them efficiently during prolonged exercise.
-Consuming too many calories too quickly often leads to digestive distress, poor performance, or both.
+Yes, you might burn that many calories, but that doesn’t mean your body can absorb or use them efficiently during long exercise.
+Taking in too many calories too quickly often leads to digestive upset, worse performance, or both.

-Today, some are still pushing high-calorie fueling strategies, often based on questionable research.
+Even today, some people still push high-calorie fuelling strategies, often based on questionable research.

-For example, studies promoting 90–100 grams of carbohydrates per hour (that’s 360–400 calories) were done under conditions that don’t reflect real athletic efforts.
-Subjects exercised at very low intensity (50% of max effort), and not all could even finish the tests.
+For instance, studies promoting 90–100 grams of carbohydrate per hour (around 360–400 calories) were carried out under conditions that don’t match real athletic efforts.
+Participants exercised at very low intensity (about 50% of maximum effort), and not everyone could even finish the tests.

-The reality is: during real-world endurance exercise, where your heart rate and energy output are much higher, your body simply can’t process that many calories effectively.
+In real-world endurance exercise — where your heart rate and energy output are much higher — your body simply can’t process that many calories effectively.

 That’s why I developed the Minimum Calories Per Hour (MCPH) approach.

-A good starting point: about 1 calorie per pound of body weight per hour.
+A solid starting point is about 1 calorie per pound of body weight per hour.
+For most athletes, that works out to:

-• Slightly higher (~200+) for larger individuals or those with very fast metabolisms
+• Slightly higher (around 200+) for larger individuals or those with very fast metabolisms

-Trying to consume 360–400+ calories per hour goes against how the body works.
-The liver can only convert about 1–1.5 grams of carbohydrate per minute into usable energy, equaling roughly 240–270 calories per hour at most.
-Trying to exceed this leads to discomfort, not better performance.
+Trying to consume 360–400+ calories per hour goes against how the body actually works.
+The liver can only convert about 1–1.5 grams of carbohydrate per minute into usable energy, which equals roughly 240–270 calories per hour at most.
+If you try to push beyond that, you’re more likely to get discomfort than better performance.

-Find your MCPH and stick with it.
-You'll feel better, perform better, and avoid the unnecessary complications of high-calorie strategies.
+Find your MCPH and stick to it.
+You’ll feel better, perform better, and avoid the unnecessary problems that come with high-calorie strategies.

 Hammer on.